rafaduran/django-pluggable-registration/docs/default-backend.rst

    .. method:: activate_user(activation_key)

-      Validates ``activation_key`` and, if valid, activates the ``callback`` callable parameter is called, performing it the actions needed in order to get the new user account created and/or activated.field.
-To prevent re-activation of accounts, the :attr:`~RegistrationProfile.activation_key` of the
+      Validates ``activation_key`` and, if valid, the
+      ``callback`` callable parameter is called, performing it the actions needed in order to get the new user account created.
+      To prevent re-activation of accounts, the
+      :attr:`~RegistrationProfile.activation_key` of the
-      :class:`RegistrationProfile` for the account will be set to :attr:`RegistrationProfile.ACTIVATED` after successful
+      :class:`RegistrationProfile` for the given email will be set to :attr:`RegistrationProfile.ACTIVATED` after successful
       activation.

       Returns a two-tuple containing:

-      1. On success returns ``callback`` result:
+      1. If activation key is valid it returns ``callback`` result:

-         ``User``: object representing the new user account.
+         ``User``: object representing the new user account, on failure it should be a ``falsy`` value and on succes it should be ``truly`` value.

-         ``error_message``: on success this attribute will be ignored, however for convenience it should be ``None``.
+         ``error_message``: on success this attribute will be ignored, however for convenience it might be ``None``.
+On failure it should be an string represeting the error to be displayed.

-      2. On failure:

-         ``falsy_value``: any value that evaluates to ``False`` on boolean context.

-         ``error_message``: a string contatining the error message to be displayed.
+      2. When activation key is not found or is invalid:

+         ``False``

+         ``Your activation key is not valid``

       :param activation_key: The activation key to use for the activation.